 If you got married or had a civil union in New Zealand and you want to update your name on your marriage or civil union certificate, you can do this on your name change form.

 - $55 to update your name on your marriage or civil union record, and

 - $33 if you also want a new copy of your marriage certificate.

 If you’re on the human assisted reproductive technology (HART) register

 If you’re a sperm or egg donor, or you were born as a result of a donation, you can choose to update your name on the HART register at the same time as your name change.

 After you apply

-- If you ordered a new birth certificate or name change certificate for your child, this will be posted to you after about 3 weeks.
+If you ordered a new birth certificate or name change certificate, this will be posted to you.

 Change your name on your official IDs